Arairon/SugarBox/README.md

 ![SaveSlotsImage](/docs/img/slots.png)

-These are saves for 'Character A' in game 'Degrees Of Ledity'.
+These are saves for 'Character A' in game 'Degrees Of Lewdity'.
 You can create as many slots as you want.

 ![ExtraSaveInfoImage](/docs/img/extrasaveinfo.png)